rixiobarrios/js-geometry/readme.md

 > Hint: Calculate the perimeter by adding all of the sides together.

-Create a few rectangles with different lengths and widths.
+Create a few rectangles with different lengths and widths and test all your methods on them.

 ## Triangle